Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

-Since $b>0$, the infimum characterizing the exponential rate $I(b)$ can be restricted to non-negative $s$, and since $\E{\mb P}{ \exp(-s\zeta )}<\infty$ for such $s$, it follows that $I(b)>0$.
-We will see later it is possible to construct an estimator that achieves feasibility at any desired sublinear rate $\lambda(n)$ while not being more conservative than the sample mean $\hat \mu_n$.
+Since $b>0$ and $\zeta\geq 0$, the supremum characterizing the exponential rate $I(b)$ can be restricted to non-negative $s$ for which $\E{\mb P}{ \exp(-s\zeta )}<\infty$, and it follows that $I(b)>0$. { We include the sample mean as a reference in Figure~\ref{fig:conservatism} (Section~\ref{sec:numerics}) to illustrate this Cram\`er rate.} Perhaps surprisingly, we will see later it is possible to construct an estimator that achieves feasibility at any desired sublinear rate $\lambda(n)$ while not being more conservative than the sample mean.